-- Subcontracted Services.
+- I. Subcontracted Services.
 LPHAs may use all or some of HIV EISO funds to subcontract with other LPHAs or community-based organizations for delivery of EISO Services.
 LPHA must ensure each subcontractor adheres to the standards, minimum requirements and reporting responsibilities outlined in this Program Element.
-LPHA must ensure each subcontractor: - (a) Completes an OHA approved planning/reporting document. - (b) Submits fiscal and monitoring data in a timely manner. - (c) Meets the standards outlined in this Program Element. - (d) Submits a strategy map delineating key activities and how they connect to EISO Program goals.
+LPHA must ensure each subcontractor: - (e) Completes an OHA approved planning/reporting document. - (f) Submits fiscal and monitoring data in a timely manner. - (g) Meets the standards outlined in this Program Element. - (h) Submits a strategy map delineating key activities and how they connect to EISO Program goals.